Session 2

 Peak Oil: the North Sea case

-IEA Alerts on Oil Production
+IEA Warnings on Oil Production

 "Global conventional crude oil production peaked in 2008 at 69 mb/d and has since fallen by just over 2.5mb/d -3,6%."